 These sources consist of legitimate science or are evidence based through the use of credible scientific sourcing.
 Legitimate science follows the scientific method, is unbiased and does not use emotional words.
 These sources also respect the consensus of experts in the given scientific field and strive to publish peer reviewed science.
 Some sources in this category may have a slight political bias, but adhere to scientific principles.
 See all Pro-Science sources.

 - Overall, we rate Political Psychological Journal a Pro-Science publication based on being peer-reviewed and well-sourced.

-Notes: Political Psychology is a peer-reviewed academic journal published bimonthly by Wiley-Blackwell on behalf of the International Society of Political Psychology.
+Founded in 1980, Political Psychology is a peer-reviewed academic journal published bimonthly by Wiley-Blackwell on behalf of the International Society of Political Psychology.
 The journal of the International Society of Political Psychology is dedicated to the analysis of the interrelationships between psychological and political processes.
 International contributors draw on a diverse range of sources, including cognitive psychology, political science, economics, history, international relations, philosophy, political theory, sociology, and social and clinical psychology.
-According to the Journal Citation Reports, the journal has a 2014 impact factor of 2.384, ranking it 8th out of 161 journals in the category “Political Science” and 12th out of 62 journals in the category “Psychology Social (Wikipedia).”
+According to the Journal Citation Reports, the journal has a 2019 impact factor of 3.265, ranking it 14th out of 180 journals in the category “Political Science” and 9th out of 64 journals in the category “Psychology Social.”

 The Political Psychology Journal is owned and published by Wiley.
 Revenue is derived through subscriptions and memberships.

 Analysis / Bias